Nicocovi/Master-Thesis-Prototype/README.md

 ## Installation

+If you dont want to run docker containers locally and do not have a Jira and CloudFoundry account, you can just download th VM and test the process.
+[Download link]()

 ### Start Server
 1. Download [Pivio Server Repository](https://github.com/Nicocovi/pivio-server)
 2. Open the directory of the repository and build Server